 Also, see below how marketable securities example of Microsoft.
 We note that investments with maturity of less than 3 months are classified as cash equivalents and those with maturity greater than three months and less than one year are classified as short term investments.

 - Return on any security is directly proportional to risk associated with it.

 - Higher the risk, higher the return.

-- Since marketable securities are highly liquid and easily transferable, inflation* and default risk* associated with them are very low in comparison to other types of securities.
+- Since these securities are highly liquid and easily transferable, inflation* and default risk* associated with them are very low in comparison to other types of securities.

-- Investor has to make a trade-off between risk and return when choosing marketable securities.
+- Investor has to make a trade-off between risk and return when choosing these securities.